 Dana graduated from The University of Texas at Austin where she also received a scholarship to play basketball there.
 Before coming to Houston, Dana taught in the Mansfield ISD school system, where she also acted as the campus Academic Advisor.
 She revitalized the English department’s goals and assisted her school in becoming a recognized campus.

-In 2007 Dana initiated a plan to incorporate more technology into the classroom by writing a grant for Mansfield ISD and as a result her school received $3000 in grant money to purchase Kindles.
+Dana also has extensive experience teaching SAT English as well as Middle and High School English reading and writing.
 She is a committed teacher whose goal is to help students succeed and to help prepare them for the future.

 My name is Victoria Profit.
 I am a Mississippi native who recently relocated to the Houston area and am currently an English I teacher.
 I have attained three degrees in Education, with two of them (B.A. and M.A.T.) having English as the concentration and one (A.A.) having Elementary Education as the concentration.
 I am an avid reader with a continuing thirst for knowledge on new and innovative methods for the deliverance of instruction that meets the needs of all of my students.
 I am qualified to teach this subject, not because I am certified educator, but because I love what I do.